 The last thing he wants is for his audience to consider for a second that maybe what's actually going on here is that this is maybe an instance of harsh over-policing of minorities, which is probably a more realistic way to look at the story based on the reporting I saw on it.

-Corporations were cutting costs wherever and whenever they could to the detriment and pain of everybody around them, and they'd already been warned not to do it.
+Yeah, the basic point of it is corporations were cutting costs wherever and whenever they could to the detriment and pain of everybody around them.

 They should have been sued way before this.

-And this caller has a really good question for him about that situation.
+So he complains about that, and this caller has a really good question for him about that situation.

 unidentified

-No, no, you're right, and I always say we should be tougher with people.
+And I always say we should be tougher with people.

-So, this is so damn indicative of what's wrong with Alex's approach toward the supposed tyranny he imagines he's fighting against.
+So this is so damn indicative of what's wrong with Alex's approach toward the supposed tyranny he imagines he's fighting against.

 He complains that he was a victim of Gestapo jackboot tactics while he was out just trying to give out free magazines during South by Southwest.